Inspiring Stories of Love, Healing, & Empowerment

 Issue Number 27

 Welcome to Inspirations!
 Global Community For All sends out this e-zine filled with short, inspiring stories of love, healing, and empowerment once every three months.
-We share these wonderfully inspiring stories to encourage and inspire each other to be the best we can be each day of our lives.
-If you would like to receive each issue of Inspirations as it is published, click here.
-Thanks for joining us, and may these words inspire us to ever deepen our commitment to love, heal, and empower; to open to divine guidance; and to choose what’s best for all.
+We share these wonderfully inspiring stories including the "Our Deepest Fear" Poem by Marianne Williamson, "The Positive Approach," and more to encourage and inspire each other to be the best we can be each day of our lives.
+Thanks for joining us, and may these words inspire us to ever deepen our commitment to love, heal, and empower; to open to divine guidance; and to choose what's best for all.

 The four inspiring stories for this issue are: